 Cycling champion Chris Boardman, from Hoylake, famously won gold at the 1992 Barcelona Olympics – Team GB’s first cycling gold medal in 72 years.

-During his career he broke the world hour record three times, and won three stages and wore the yellow jersey on three separate occasions at the Tour de France.
-In 1992, he was awarded an MBE for services to cycling.
+During his career he broke the world hour record three times, won three stages and wore the yellow jersey on three separate occasions at the Tour de France.
+In 1992, he was awarded an MBE for his services to cycling.

 The dad of six led the research and development team for GB Cycling in the run-up to the Beijing Olympics and has established a career in journalism as well as working as a commentator.